DevExpress/devextreme-documentation/concepts/05 Widgets/Autocomplete/10 Configure Search Parameters.md

 ---

 You can also specify the time interval the UI component should wait before providing suggestions.
-Assign this time interval measured in milliseconds to the [searchTimeout](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchTimeout.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#searchTimeout') option.
+Assign this time interval measured in milliseconds to the [searchTimeout](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchTimeout.md '/Documentation/ApiReference/UI_Widgets/dxAutocomplete/Configuration/#searchTimeout') property.

 ---
 ##### jQuery